DatSciR/intro_prog_fun/README.md

 El directorio USAL contiene los apuntes del curso impartido en la Universidad de Salamanca entre el 13/05/2024 y 22/05/2024

-The directory transmitting_science contains all notes in English of the course we taught in transmitting science between 27/05/2024 and 31/05/2024
+The directory transmitting_science contains all notes in English of the course we taught in Transmitting Science between 27/05/2024 and 31/05/2024

-**The most updated notes are those of the USAL (in Spanish) and transmitting science (in English)**
+**The most updated notes are those of the USAL (in Spanish) and Transmitting Science (in English)**